gocd/kubernetes-elastic-agents/docs/troubleshoot.md

 ### Status Report

 The Plugin Status report gives a quick overview of the pods.
-The status report lists the various virtual pods created.
+The status report lists the various pods created.
 The report also lists the errors and warnings to quickly troubleshoot issues.

 <hr/>